+On March 31, 2010, TransMontaigne Services Inc. granted 6,000 restricted phantom units to the independent directors of our general partner.
+Effective August 10, 2009, Charles L. Dunlap was appointed to serve as Chief Executive Officer ("CEO") of our general partner and President and CEO of TransMontaigne Inc. In connection with his appointments, on August 10, 2009, TransMontaigne Services Inc. granted Mr. Dunlap 40,000 restricted phantom units under the long-term incentive plan.
+In accordance with the long-term incentive plan, because Mr. Dunlap continues to provide services to our general partner as an employee, the restricted phantom units previously granted to Mr. Dunlap for his services as an independent member of the board of directors of our general partner remain in effect and continue to vest in accordance with the four-year vesting schedule for our independent directors.
 On March 31, 2009, TransMontaigne Services Inc. granted 8,000 restricted phantom units to the independent directors of our general partner.
-On July 18, 2008, TransMontaigne Services Inc. granted 2,000 restricted phantom units to an independent director of our general partner.
-On March 31, 2008, TransMontaigne Services Inc. granted 6,000 restricted phantom units to the independent directors of our general partner.
-On March 31, 2008, TransMontaigne Services Inc. granted 6,000 restricted phantom units to the independent directors of our general partner.
-Over their respective four-year vesting periods, we will amortize deferred equity-based compensation of approximately \$0.1 million, \$46,000 and \$0.2 million associated with the March 2009, July 2008 and March 2008 grants, respectively.
-Amortization (reversal) of deferred equity-based compensation of approximately \$23,000 and \$(31,000) is included in direct general and administrative expenses for the three months ended March 31, 2009 and 2008, respectively.
+Over their respective four-year vesting periods, we will amortize deferred equity-based compensation of approximately \$0.2 million, \$1.0 million and \$0.1 million, associated with the March 2010, August 2009 and March 2009 grants, respectively.

+Deferred equity-based compensation of approximately \$91,000 and \$23,000 is included in direct general and administrative expenses for the three months ended March 31, 2010 and 2009, respectively.